grnet/djnro/docs/installation/install.md

 Optionally, configure also the login methods that should be available for institutional administrators to log in.

 These are configured in the `MANAGE_LOGIN_METHODS` tuple - which contains a dictionary for each login method.
-The default value `local_settings.py.dist` comes prepopulated with a list of popular social login providers supported by `python-social-auth`, plus the `shibboleth` and `locallogin` backends.
+The default value in `local_settings.py.dist` comes prepopulated with a list of popular social login providers supported by `python-social-auth`, plus the `shibboleth` and `locallogin` backends.
 For each login method, the following fields are available:
 * `backend`: the name of the backend in python-social-auth (or the special value of `shibboleth` or `locallogin`)
 * `enabled`: whether this login method is enabled
 * `class`: Backend class to load.
 Gets added to `settings.AUTHENTICATION_BACKENDS` automatically for enabled login methods.